usf-cs272-fall2022/usf-cs272-fall2022.github.io/_exams/exam-logistics.md

 ## Timing

-The exam will automatically unlock and lock at the start and end times of the enrolled section for each student.
-However, students may request a different start time by making a private post on [course forums]({{ site.data.info.links.forums.link }}).
+The exam will automatically unlock and lock at the start and end times of the **enrolled section** for each student.
+However, students may request a different start time by making a private post on the [course discussion forum]({{ site.data.info.links.forums.link }}).

 The exam should take around 1 hour to complete, but students will have the entire class time of <i class="far fa-hourglass-half"></i> **1 hour 45 minutes** to complete the exam.